Accessibility Tools

 Surgery Clearance

-If you need clearance from your other physicians (cardiovascular, anesthesia, rheumatologyetc…) please have written confirmation from those doctors as soon as possible and fax to 843-792-7794.
+You may need clearance from your other physicians (cardiovascular, anesthesia, rheumatology, etc.) Please let us know if you are on blood thinners or have history of major cardiovascular, anesthesia or any other health events.
+Have written confirmation and clearance from those doctors as soon as possible and fax to 843-792-3674.

 Setting Expectations for Surgery